 After university I began my working life as a banker with specific expertise in dealing with the Soviet Block and I worked for a merchant bank specialising in export finance to socialist countries.

-I syndicated the loan by bringing together a small consortium of banks headed by a Polish bank, Bank Handlowy International (Luxembourg) SA (I would later became an advisor to the Polish Ministry of Finance).
+I syndicated the loan by bringing together a small consortium of banks headed by a Polish bank, Bank Handlowy International (Luxembourg) SA (I would later become an advisor to the Polish Ministry of Finance).
 With the additional participation of SACE (Italian Export Insurance Entity), the loan was finally signed and approved.
-This was no easy task as Vietnam was viewed very negatively by many in the West and suffering from stringent sanctions imposed by the USA.
+This was no easy task as Vietnam was viewed negatively by many in the West and suffering from stringent sanctions imposed by the USA.

 Prior to this deal no international bank had any presence in Vietnam.
 The only direct contact with the Western world was an Air France flight from Paris to Saigon, renamed Ho Chi Minh City after the war.

 The facility was also made possible because Vietnam was undergoing systematic economic reform and transitioning from centralised economic planning, a hallmark of Socialist models of economic organisation, to a quasi-capitalist form of ‘Socialist-orientated market economy’.
 In 1986 Vietnam began a further cycle of economic reform, a policy shift named ‘Doi Moi’ (meaning ‘Renovation’) that effectively inaugurated a new economic order wherein private enterprises and foreign-owned enterprises became possible and the role of the private sector became increasingly important.